synsense/sinabs/docs/source/specksim.md

 ### No training
 This simulator is inference only and it does not support training.

+### No biases
+Biases for weight layers, namely `torch.nn.Conv2d` and `torch.nn.Linear` are not supported.
+The biases should be set to `False` explicitly in the network before conversion.

 ### Breadth-first vs Depth-first
 Our `DYNAP-CNN` architecture is completely asynchronous.
 This means that for a sequential model, each event comes after the event that created it from the previous layer.
 That means the hardware processes the events in a `depth-first` manner.
 This simulation however processes events layer-by-layer.
 If there are multiple events received by a layer.
 That layer first finishes processing these events and then adds them to a queue, so the next layer can start their processing.
 This is done to make the simulation more efficient and faster.
 Furthermore, for models that were trained in a rate-based manner, the change in the processing scheme does not create too big of a difference.